Star Wars Battlefront (2015 video game): Multiplayer

-This game mode has two teams of six tying to steal each other's cargo whilst defending their own.
+This game mode has two teams of six trying to steal each other's cargo whilst defending their own.
 It is very similar to the capture the flag.

 Development and release

 In May 2013, publisher Electronic Arts obtained exclusive rights to develop Star Wars games for gaming consoles, and its subsidiaries DICE, Visceral Games, and BioWare started work on Star Wars games after LucasArts was shut down.
 DICE first acknowledged the game at Electronic Arts' E3 2013 press conference, along with a teaser trailer.
 The game is built with the Frostbite 3 engine; studio head Patrick Söderlund stated that the game would be "DICE's interpretation of what Battlefront should be", while still incorporating elements from the previous two games.
 As such, DICE did not brand the new game as a sequel to Battlefront II, but a reboot of the franchise.
 Söderlund said that the game almost was not developed, but that staffers at DICE lobbied to be given the project; he called DICE's development of Battlefront "a match made in heaven".
 Instead of using traditional modeling techniques, the developers used photogrammetry to produce the assets.
 Small teams formed by artists were responsible for selecting the right assets that could be used by level designers to build maps.
 According to DICE, the process of developing the assets for the game took half as much time as developing the assets for Battlefield 4, which were produced by using traditional modeling techniques.

 In June 2014, it was revealed at EA's E3 2014 press conference that the ice planet Hoth and the forest moon of Endor would be playable maps for the game.
 In late October of that year, it was revealed that the game would be released Christmas 2015, tying in with the release of Star Wars: The Force Awakens.
 To meet the deadline, the team had to remove the game's single-player campaign mode.
 In early March 2015, the first gameplay footage of the game was shown at a private retail event and received a standing ovation from the audience.
 In April 2015, at Star Wars Celebration 2015 in Anaheim, California, the first gameplay details and the second trailer was released.
 The first downloadable content of the game, entitled Battle of Jakku, was also announced during the event.